List of Elite characters: Carla Rosón

 Carla Rosón Caleruega (portrayed by Ester Expósito), she is the daughter of a Marchioness and is extremely wealthy.
 She uses her sexuality to get what she wants.
 A softer side of her is shown as she cares about the people she loves and will go to extreme lengths to cover up their faults and supports them.

 In season one, upon becoming bored with their lives and their predetermined futures, Carla and Polo decide to add some spice to their romantic life by including Christian.
 At Marina's party, Carla seduces and has sex with Christian, but Polo watches, unbeknownst to Christian.
 Eventually when Christian finds out, he is uncomfortable with the idea, but later goes back and has a threesome with Carla and Polo.
 Carla brings Polo and Christian to a fundraiser and responds to her mother's disapproval by making out with both boys and giving her the finger before leaving with her boyfriends.
 When Polo starts sabotaging Christian's opportunity to become a model, Carla accuses Polo of being jealous but does not specify who he is jealous of.
 After Marina tells the class that she has HIV, Carla invites her over, but Marina discovers a collection of expensive watches and tells Nano about it so he can steal them.
 Carla and Polo suspect Christian stole the watches and approach him about it, to his anger.
 She later becomes an accomplice to Marina's murder, helping to cover up for Polo.

 In the second season, Carla tries to continue with her life after Marina's death, in addition to dealing with her father, who knows that Polo is the murderer, and will prevent the truth from being known.
 After Samuel tries to get closer to her, Carla begins to fall in love with him.
 With the feelings developed for Samuel and the supposed disappearance of him, she confesses everything to the inspector.
 In the third season, she decides to say that everything she had said about her father and Polo, she did out of spite and revenge, since her father threatened to make her mother sink if he fell.
 In this season she meets Yeray, a young man whom she defended when she was overweight, and with whom she ends up having a relationship.
 With pressure from her parents for Yeray's fortune, she ends up getting into drugs.
-At the end of the season, Carla graduates, Yeray helps her to be free, since she signs a contract with her father by which she decides to be a partner only if she transfers her empire to Carla, and he is also a participant in the cover-up of Polo's murder.
+At the end of the season, Carla graduates, Yeray helps her to be free, since she signs a contract with her father by which she decides to be a partner only if she transfers her empire to Carla, and she is also a participant in the cover-up of Polo's murder.